domenicbhutchins/domenichutchins.github.io/README.md

 An avid organizer of creative music concerts in the Northeast (and North America more broadly), Hutchins has in 2022 and 2023 installed an extensive public-facing archive of ‘90s Chicago music 10-years-in-the-making at Chicago’s beloved ESS; presented unpublished prepared piano works on Swedish radio; performed at prisoner advocacy coalition events; and published an essay exploring racial politics surrounding the work of early minimalist Terry Jennings (1940–1981).
 After invitations by Journal of Sonic Studies (NL), Sound American (US), and others, he has begun research on Iancu Dumitrescu and Axel Dörner.
 Further working to dissolve the rifts between the sensual, the aesthetic and the politico-rational, Hutchins is currently preparing a lengthy manuscript (in private circulation, 2019 to present), “Please Note Our Failure : Two Generations of American Experimental Music” that embraces the fields of art history, aesthetic politics, music criticism, film and social philosophy.
-Presently completing the second half of the text, he plans to self-publish the collection of essays under the title, Intermedia, Inc.
+Presently completing the second half of the text, he plans to self-publish the collection of essays under the title, <i>Intermedia, Inc.</i>